Oblivious points on translation surfaces: Background

 A \textit{cover} of a surface $X$ is a pair $(Y, \rho)$ where $Y$ is a closed surface and $\rho: Y\to X$ is a surjective local homeomorphism.
 The \textit{degree} of a cover $(Y, \rho)$ of a surface $X$ is the cardinality of the fiber of $\rho$ over any regular point $x\in X$,

 A \textit{branched cover} is a cover which ramifies over a finite set; that is, $(Y, \rho)$ is a branched cover of a closed surface $X$ if there exist finite sets of points, \textit{branch points} $B\subseteq Y$ and \textit{branching values} $V\subseteq X$, such that $\rho: Y\setminus B \to X\setminus V$ is a covering map.
 A \textit{translation cover} is a cover, branched or otherwise, which preserves translation structure.
 In a polygonal representation, a translation cover can be represented as multiple copies of a surface with edge identification preserved between copies.
-In this paper, we explore primarily branched translation covers. \begin{remark} Translation covers are local isometries. \end{remark}
+In this paper, we explore primarily branched translation covers.

-\begin{remark} A square--tiled surface can equivalently be defined as a branched translation cover of the square torus with only one branching value.
-These are also called \textit{arithmetic} surfaces. \end{remark}
+A \textit{fully ramified} cover is a cover for which each of the branch points has cone angle that exceeds $2\pi$.
+One may note that translation covers are local isometries.